Mashudabi/VH/DEPLOY_INSTRUCTIONS.md

-# Deploy Backend to Render and Frontend to Vercel
+# Deploy Backend to Railway and Frontend to Vercel

-This document contains safe, copy-pasteable steps and CI templates to deploy the backend to Render and the frontend (static `public/` folder) to Vercel, and to verify they are connected.
+This document contains safe, copy-pasteable steps to deploy the backend to Railway and the frontend (static `public/` folder) to Vercel, and to verify they are connected.

-Important: You will need credentials and service/project IDs.
+Important: You will need credentials and project/service IDs.
 Do NOT commit secrets.
-Use Render and Vercel UI to add secrets to GitHub Actions or use your local CLI with tokens.
+Use the Railway and Vercel dashboards or CLI to add secrets/environment variables.

 ---